johnrachwan123/Foundations-Data-Engineering-Tutorial/Tutorial 3/ex4.md

 `result = highestSetIf0 & lowChar;` // now we "delete" all the false positives (i.e. we discard `1000 1010` because we are only interested in `0000 1010`)

+#### 9 BONUS

+How would you solve this if you want to match a pattern that is larger than 128?